marctruter/machinelearning/talk7/talk7-kernel_methods.md

 **Linear kernel**: $k(x,x')=x^\top x'$, $\forall x,x'\in\mathcal{X}\subseteq\mathbb{R}^d$.

 Here, the kernel trick
-can be useful when the input data have huge dimension $d$ but are quite sparse, such as in text processing. </li>
+can be useful when the input data have huge dimension $d$, but is quite sparse, such as in text processing. </li>

 <li>